lazamar/lazamar.github.io/_posts/2020-03-10-fast-parsing-of-string-sets-in-elm.md

 ---
 layout: post
-title: Fast parsing of string sets in Elm
+title: Fast parsing of String Sets in Elm
 ---

 Imagine you want to write a parser to match any of a set of strings that you know beforehand.